lelaboratoire/rethink-prs-ms/manuscript.md

 Non-candidate-driven in design, these observational studies carry out chip array genotyping across population subsamples to subsequently assay for phenotype signal association via statistical approaches in silico.
 GWAS have primarly sought to discern genetic association with various phenotypes of interest by studying single nucleotide polymorphisms (SNPs) and other DNA variants across the human genome [@iFUfVw9V; @5cdeEdUS; @12kQ0EOWQ].

-In tandem with the movement towards precision medicine, the post-GWAS era strives to bring significant population-derived gene variants into individual level metrics actionable in health delivery settings.
+In tandem with the movement towards precision medicine, the post-GWAS era strives to bring relevant population-derived gene variants into individual level metrics actionable in health delivery settings.
 While GWAS indeed capture gene variants associated with a phenotype of interest on a population level, translating such results to personalized individual metrics of risk requires aggregating contributions of many gene variants in the form of polygenic risk scores (PRS).
-Importantly, PRS provide an ability to explain inherited risk for disease in an individual by representing a weighted sum aggregate of risk alleles based on measured loci effect contributions derived from GWAS studies [@1Dlv3tAGh; @1GK3F1BxE].
+Importantly, PRS provide an ability to explain inherited risk for disease in an individual by representing a weighted sum aggregate of risk alleles based on measured loci effect contributions derived from GWAS [@1Dlv3tAGh; @1GK3F1BxE].
 In quantifying the effect of particular combinations of genetic SNP variants towards risk prediction, PRS offers a probabilisitic susceptibility value of an individual to disease.
 Such genetic risk estimation scores are central to clinical decision-making, serving to reinforce individual health management in heritable disease detection and early prevention of various adult-onset conditions.
 The utility of PRS scores have been demonstrated in previous studies towards disease risk stratification across leading heritable causes of death in the developed world [@mwTa2RUK; @JjyayEbB; @Z12fynub; @gkABDVTx]

 For each SNP $j$ of an individual's genome of $n$ possible SNPs for analysis, the PRS score is calculated via a summation across $k$ selected SNPs as
 $$PRS=\sum_{j=1}^{k} \beta_j \cdot SNP_j$$
-where $\beta_j$ is the weighted risk contribution of the loci gene variant derived from risk score model parameters and $SNP_j$ represents the number of variant alleles (0, 1, or 2) at the $j^{th}$ SNP.
+where $\beta_j$ is the weighted risk contribution of the $j^\textrm{th}$ SNP derived from the association test parameters and $SNP_j$ represents the number of minor alleles (0, 1, or 2) at the $j^\textrm{th}$ locus.
-Various approaches towards predicting risk of the same disease exist across PRS studies based on the above equation; models may vary according to the specific statistical model used to produce the weights $beta_j$ for individual genetic variations, the $k$ with respect to the specification of genetic variants considered, and the ability of the PRS to generalize to the entire population [@1Dlv3tAGh].
+Various approaches towards predicting risk of the same disease exist across PRS studies based on the above equation; models may vary according to the specific statistical model used to produce the weights $\beta_j$ for individual genetic variations, the $k$ with respect to the specification of genetic variants considered, and the ability of the PRS to generalize to the entire population [@1Dlv3tAGh].
 Historically, PRS models have previously characterized genomic architecture in a dichotimous division of Mendelian monogenic and polygenic inheritance, in which either one or many gene perturbations give rise to disease phenotypes in an individual, respectively [@KQA5cNEZ; @1GK3F1BxE].

-However, while such former PRS models arose from older sequencing technology and study design, a more realistic genetic archtechture of common adult-onset disease acknowledges dynamic interactions among a continuum of common low-risk to rare high-risk gene variants to cumultatively drive overall risk of an individual [@LpJAX4ST].
+However, while such former PRS models arose from older sequencing technology and study design, a more realistic genetic architechture of common adult-onset disease acknowledges dynamic interactions among a continuum of common low-risk to rare high-risk gene variants to cumulatively drive overall risk of an individual [@LpJAX4ST].
 When only considering rare (minor allele frequency, MAF < 0.5%), high-risk gene variants, such genomic variation only contributes approximately 1-10% towards adult-onset disease incidence [@1GK3F1BxE; @wBOguD8h].
 Often, more relevant and complete sources of genetic risk is captured from complex smaller interactions of both common (MAF > 5%) and low-frequency (MAF > 0.5% and < 5%) genetic variants each contributing individual, appreciable effects [@132N8vjSs; @mOp2SAPs].
 Existing standard multivariate categorical data analysis approaches fall short in handling such enormous possible gene interaction combinations with both linear and nonlinear effects.